TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/TypeConverter.rst

 ..  versionchanged:: 12.0
     Starting with TYPO3 v12.0 a type converter does not have to be registered via the now deprecated method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerTypeConverter()`.
     Remove calls to this method when dropping TYPO3 v11 support.
-It will be removed with TYPO3 v13.0.
+This method will be removed with TYPO3 v13.0.
 Register a type converter in your extension's :file:`Services.yaml` instead.

-A custom type converter must extend the abstract class :php:`TYPO3\CMS\Extbase\Property\TypeConverter\AbstractTypeConverter` and implement the method :php:`convertFrom()`, which is defined in the interface :php:`TYPO3\CMS\Extbase\Property\TypeConverterInterface`.
+A custom type converter must implement the interface :php:`\TYPO3\CMS\Extbase\Property\TypeConverterInterface`.
+In most use cases it will extend the abstract class :php:`\TYPO3\CMS\Extbase\Property\TypeConverter\AbstractTypeConverter`, which already implements this interface.

 All type converters **should** have **no internal state**, such that they can be used as singletons and multiple times in succession.